dankrajnak/dank.io/README.md

 Stay tuned for more.

 ### Running a development version of the site
-After downloading this repository, run
+After downloading this repository, cd into the repository and run
 ```bash
 npm install
 ```
-inside the root folder and then
+then you can start a development server by running
 ```bash
 gatsby develop
 ```